MoserMichael/jscriptparse/PYXTUT.md

 ### <a id='s-1-2-4' />functions and lists of values

-You can have a list of the numbers between one and five
+You can have a list of the numbers between one and five.

 ```
 > a=[1,2,3,4,5]
 [1,2,3,4,5]
 ```

+A list is defined by putting ```[``` followed by the values contained in the list, at the end of the list you put in a ```]``` character.
+The values in the list are all separated by a comma.

 or get such a list with the ```range``` function